Working with uDALES facet data in MATLAB¶

 obj.load_fac_momentum();

-Surface information about shear and pressure can be obtained using the method load_fac_momentum
+Surface information about shear and pressure can be obtained using the method load_fac_momentum.
+Calling it without parameters shows the data inside the file:

 sim.load_fac_momentum;